rbw/redap/README.rst

 Motivation
 ------
-Adding LDAP support to an application can be a time-consuming and complex task; Lapdance remedies this by creating a layer of abstraction on top of the LDAP protocol.
-Also, as Lapdance runs in its own self-contained environment—it provides not only flexibility, but also customizability—leaving you in control!
+Adding LDAP support to an application can be a time-consuming, tedious and complex task; Lapdance remedies this by creating a layer of abstraction on top of the LDAP protocol.
+Also, it runs in a self-contained environment—providing not only flexibility, but also customizability—leaving you in control!

 Documentation